Introduction

 Benefits

-- Lyrasis manages an AWS account for you, which can be transferred to your ownership at any time with 30 days notice of cancelation of your hosting contract.
+- Lyrasis manages an AWS account for you, which can be transferred to your ownership at any time upon cancellation of your hosting contract.

 - Setup, configuration, and monitoring are fully handled by Lyrasis.